benchristel/programming-without-mystery/0400-kv-store.md

 *immutable* means that overwritten values in the store are preserved, and can be accessed later by revision number.

+Implementing a key-value store might seem trivial.
+But the requirement to make it *immutable* opens the door to a world of intriguing complexity.
+What's the most space-efficient way to store and access different versions of values?
+How can we avoid storing tons of duplicate data when someone changes a few bytes in the middle of a multi-megabyte file?

 The code for this project is in Ruby.
 Ruby is an interpreted object-oriented language, vaguely similar to Smalltalk, Python, and Perl.
 I've rewritten some of the example code